Clay246/Animations/README.md

 - `starttime`: the time at which the addition should start, in seconds
 - `size1`: the initial size of the dot
 - `size2`: the final size of the dot
-- `dot`: the scatter plot for which the dot size will be updated (e.g. dot = ax.scatter(0, 0))
+- `dot`: the scatter plot for which the dot size will be updated (e.g. `dot = ax.scatter(0, 0)`)
 - `transition_time`: the amount of time the transition will take, in seconds; default value is 1 second
-- `duration`: the amount of time, in seconds, the dot will be on the screen before the exit transition begins; default is 'inf' for infinity, but any other must be integers or floats
+- `duration`: the amount of time, in seconds, the dot will be on the screen before the exit transition begins; default is `inf` for infinity, but any other must be integers or floats

 ### Line Transition